ricdikulous/immutable-unreal-game-lessons/lessons/04-log-the-player-in-with-the-immutable-passport/README.md

 - Initialize the Immutable Passport in Unreal Engine.
 - Implement player login functionality using the Immutable Passport.
 - Add silent authentication to enhance user experience.

-## Overview

-This lesson covers the following steps:
-1. Initialize the Immutable Passport.
-2. Implement login logic in the login widget blueprint.
-3. Add logic for silent authentication using cached credentials.

 ## Prerequisites